Recommended Technology Books (for modern citizens)

 Digital Signal Processing 101: Everything you need to know to get started (2010) By Michael Parker

 - caveat: the book cover contains the phrase "101" while the first page does not.
-But if you order the book
+But if you order the book from Amazon, the cover photo there (in

-from Amazon, the cover photo there (in green) does not contain the phrase "101" while their ordering link does.
+green) does not contain the phrase "101" while their ordering link does.

 - DSP is utilized in just about every electronic system or device.
-DSP is taking one piece of information be it data, image,
+DSP is taking one piece of information be it data, image, video, or audio, most likely compressing,

-video, or audio, most likely compressing, sending, and filtering it to another location within your application to appear in the
+sending, and filtering it to another location within your application to appear in the form of a document, picture or video.

-- Like Smith before it, this book is different to most on the market by following a popular applied approach to this tricky
+- Like Smith before it, this book is different to most on the market by following a popular applied approach to this tricky subject, and will be the perfect starting

-subject, and will be the perfect starting point for engineers who need to get into DSP from the ground floor.
-This book starts
+point for engineers who need to get into DSP from the ground floor.
+This book starts with the absolute basics of this integral process.

-- No experience is expected and with no prior knowledge taken for granted, a refresher chapter on complex numbers and
+- No experience is expected and with no prior knowledge taken for granted, a refresher chapter on complex numbers and trigonometry can be found at the very beginning of

-including online applets that enable readers to visualize key principles - complete a package that will help engineers who that
+the material.
+Real-world worked examples, reference designs, and tools - including online applets that enable readers to visualize key principles - complete a package

-needs to learn anew or refresh their memory on this essential technology as they move to projects that require DSP familiarity.
+that will help engineers who that needs to learn anew or refresh their memory on this essential technology as they move to projects that require DSP familiarity.

 Other Stuff